-Applications under this policy will generally be for a child born between 1 September 2019 and 31 August 2020 to start at the school in Reception in September 2024 as part of the normal admissions round.
+Applications under this policy will generally be for a child born between 1 September 2020 and 31 August 2021 to start at the school in Reception in September 2026 as part of the normal admissions round.

-However, this policy also covers in year admissions and deferrals/delays to admissions and accelerated admissions.
+This policy also covers in-year admissions and deferrals/delays to admissions and accelerated admissions.